Reflections on space and light in Iceland:

 Iceland’s sparseness fills the eye.

-2 Responses to “Dale’s reflections on light and space in Iceland”
+2 replies on “Dale’s reflections on light and space in Iceland”

 “The textures of the lava fields, volcanic rocks, and glacial gravel do not create the kind of places you’d want to spread out your blanket for a picnic.” — Sounds inviting to me, Dale!